 Our enthusiastic and dynamic workforce has been carefully selected based on specialist knowledge and experience, and bring with them decades of involvement in related industries and disciplines.
 Our work with renewable energies in our Biogas division reinforces a strong ecological ethos that underlines everything we do, from encouraging employees to walk or cycle to work right through to energy-saving initiatives and the diligent recycling of waste.
 We are fiercely protective of our hard-won reputation as a rapid-responding and proactive provider of the highest level of service, and our philosophy that the customer always comes first forms the basis of our day-to-day operations.

 Andrew has been involved in the tensile fabric industry for almost all of his working life, starting out at Landrell Fabric Engineering in 1989 before being headhunted by Clyde Canvas in 1996 to head up their production facility.
-Tasked with processing 30,000 square metres of PTFE fabric in just three months, this seemingly impossible requirement […]
+Initially tasked with processing 30,000 square metres of PTFE fabric in just three months for a major […]

 Paul offers a rare blend of technical financial skills and practical business experience which clients find invaluable when seeking to develop or revive their businesses.
 Since 1997 Paul has assisted a number of firms, both privately and as a Business Link Business Adviser (1998-2008).